lovekaushik899/FeatureFlow-ML/README.md

 A comprehensive machine learning framework providing optimized classification and regression pipelines with automated feature engineering, preprocessing, and model evaluation capabilities.

+---

-## 🎯 Overview
+# 🎯 Overview

 FeatureFlow-ML streamlines machine learning workflows by providing production-ready pipelines for both classification and regression tasks.
-It abstracts away boilerplate code while maintaining full flexibility for custom configurations and advanced use cases.
+It abstracts away boilerplate code while maintaining flexibility for custom configurations and advanced use cases.

 **Key Strengths:**